Dillon-Duncan/PROG7312-ICE-Task-1/README.md

 ## Convict Management Console Application

 ### Overview
-The Convict Management Console Application is a simple C# application designed to demonstrate the usage of indexers and property accessors in object-oriented programming.
+The Convict Management Console Application is a simple C# application designed to demonstrate the usage of indexers and property accessors.
 It showcases how to interact with objects using both index-based and attribute name-based accessors, providing a practical example of accessing and modifying object properties dynamically.

 ### Features
 - Dynamic Property Access: Utilize indexers to access and modify properties of a Convict object by index or attribute name.